awsdocs/amazon-redshift-developer-guide/doc_source/r_CANCEL.md

 Process ID corresponding to the query that you want to cancel\.

 '*message*'
 An optional confirmation message that displays when the query cancellation completes\.
 If you don't specify a message, Amazon Redshift displays the default message as verification\.
-You must enclose the message in single quotes\.
+You must enclose the message in single quotation marks\.

 ## Usage Notes<a name="r_CANCEL-usage-notes"></a>